Exaucee-09/chilcare-management-system/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 - This project is licensed under the MIT License.
-See the LICENSE file for more details.